Losmercy/Threat-Intelligence/README.md

 </p>

 File hash {1bc0575b3fc6486cb2510dac1ac6ae4889b94a955d3eade53d3ba3a92d133281} was reported to be  malicious by several vendors with a confidence level of 63/72 (Very High).
-Further conducted threat intelligence on the malicious file hash and it was found to be a ransomware called Medusa Blocker belonging to the Trojan family.
+Threat intelligence on the file further confimed this to be a ransomware called **MEDUSA LOCKER** belonging to the Trojan family.

 Using the IOC gathered from Threat intelligence, a YARA rule was created to detect the presence of this malware on the host device and across other devices on the local network.